druce/druce.github.io/_posts/2024-01-13-prompting.md

 <!--more-->

-Perhaps there is a ChatGPT prompt you use every day and you want to improve it as much as possible.
-Perhaps you are not getting exactly the result you want and you want to make it better.
+Perhaps you are not getting exactly the answer you want from your ChatGPT question, and want to make it better.
+Perhaps there is a ChatGPT prompt you use every day, and you want to improve it as much as possible.

 Here is a checklist of 15 bullet points to follow to improve your prompting:

 1. **Throw in the kitchen sink.** More is better.
 Don't shy away from long, detailed prompts.
 The objective of prompting is similar to programming in the sense of using a language to tell the computer to perform a task.
 But ChatGPT knows your language, and pays attention to everything you write.
 And the context window is big, so use it, within reason.
-Think of ChatGPT as a small omniscient alien intern who has read everything on the Internet but needs very detailed instructions.
+Think of ChatGPT as a small omniscient alien intern who has read everything on the Internet but needs very specific, detailed instructions.
 Ask and ye shall receive.
 2. **Add a Persona and Context**.
 State who ChatGPT will respond as:
    > You are a strategy consultant from a firm like McKinsey, with a Harvard MBA and deep subject matter knowledge of supply chains who has been tasked with outsourcing production of auto parts.
 3. **Audience**.
 Who is the answer for?
 "Explain this to a business analyst", or a data scientist, or a 5 year old.
 "Assume that I know little about the topic that we are discussing and define any terms that are not general knowledge".